 Talking of my successor, you can find full details of all council members and their roles on the web-site, and Joanne Marriott has agreed to be the Deputy President, working with me to deliver a vibrant program this year and then take over in 2021 as your president.
 I am looking forward to working with Joanne and I am sure she will show her commitment too.

 I would also like to welcome our new members as it is always great to have fresh ideas and it is important that you know we will appreciate your contribution.
 Thank you for committing your time.

-This year is going to be difficult as the UK starts to come out the other side of the lockdown and we all know that this will be a difficult time for businesses, which would put pressure on all professional bodies to come up with different ideas to engage members and support the local area, and we are no exception.
-We intend to look at everything we currently offer and ensure that it remains of value to all of our member and that the delivery of events meets your needs.
+This year is going to be difficult as the UK starts to come out the other side of the lockdown and we all know that this will be an "eventful" and worrying time for businesses, which will put pressure on all professional bodies to come up with different ideas to engage members and support the local area, and we are no exception.
+We intend to look at everything we currently offer and ensure that it remains of value to all of our members and that the delivery of events meets your needs.

 Look out for webinars, zoom meetings and “virtually” anything is possible!
 We aren’t stopping the group and face to face CPD sessions and social events, merely deferring them until it’s safe to start again, but we still want to offer you valuable CPD, and we’ll do that.
 I am sure you, like me (as you can see from the photo!) like the social / fun side of being part of the NII, and we have every intention of bringing that back as soon as we can.

 Keep your eye on the website, we’ll be posting regular updates both here and on our LinkedIn page.